The Accusation (2021 film): Production

 The palais de justice of Créteil serves as the setting of the film.

 The screenplay is inspired by the novel Les Choses humaines by Karine Tuil, published in the summer of 2019, which notably won the Prix Interallié and the Prix Goncourt des Lycéens.
 Karine Tuil herself was inspired by a news story that occurred on the Stanford University campus (the 2015 rape case of Stanford student Brock Turner) to write the novel.

 Yvan Attal directs his partner Charlotte Gainsbourg in the film as well as their son, Ben Attal — both of whom already starred in his previous film, My Dog Stupid, released in 2019.

 Principal photography began in August 2020.
 Filming especially took place in the courthouse of Créteil (Val-de-Marne).
 Filming took place in Paris until 7 November 2020.

 Release

 The Accusation had its world premiere on 9 September 2021 at the 78th Venice International Film Festival.
 The film was also screened at 47th Deauville American Film Festival on 11 September 2021.
-It was theatrically released in France by Gaumont (company) on 1 December 2021.
+It was theatrically released in France by Gaumont on 1 December 2021.